Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 As we stated above, SEO is critical for customers to find your products.
 If you’re building your own site, you need to make it easy to use.

-That takes a lot of time, but running a shop on Amazon just means adding the new products, titles, and descriptions—and the format is already conducive to be SEO-friendly.
+That takes a lot of time, but running a shop on Amazon just means adding the new products, titles, and descriptions.
+The format is already conducive to being SEO friendly.

 Painstakingly typing each variant of a print-on-demand product could take hours.
 There are faster methods.